Can My Spouse Take My Business in a Divorce?

 (b) The degree of proof necessary to establish that property is separate property is clear and convincing evidence.

-To know more about this and about prenuptial agreements, click here
+To learn more about this and prenuptial agreements, click here.

 Hire An Experienced Texas Family Attorney

-No two divorces are exactly the same, but there are some general things to keep in mind if you own a business and are going through a divorce.
+No two divorces are exactly the same, but there are some general things to remember if you own a business and are going through a divorce.
 Make sure that you go through the Texas Family Code, Chapter 3.

 In addition, it is important to speak with an attorney who can help you understand your rights and options.
 Talk to attorney Tyler Monahan and schedule a free, no-obligation consultation to discuss the details.